300 W. Frederick St.

 WE PRAY FOR: Alex Dana A. Bob A. Joan A. Virginia B.L.
-Dawn B. Frederick C. Kit C. Paul C. Alice C. Hugh C. Bunny D. Meneta D. Virgil D. Laura D. Bob D. David E. Ethan Helen F. Jane H. Jamie H. Emily H. Matthew H. Barbara H. Jean H. Mabel Hill Eric H. Jane K. Linda Norma L. Sam L. Mary Kay L. David L. Linda M. Frances M. Lillian M. Hal M. Peter M. Camden M. John M. Jean N. Christopher P. Ann R. Abbie R. Gary R. Gabrielle S. Marilyn S. Sarah S. Susana Jean S. Charlie T. Elizabeth T. Eric T. Jan W. Micheal W. Jan W. Kay W. for troubled relationships For James R.missionary in Japan
+Dawn B. Randy B. Frederick C. Kit C. Paul C. Alice C. Hugh C. Bunny D. Meneta D. Virgil D. Laura D. Bob D. David E. Ethan Helen F. Jane H. Jamie H. Emily H. Matthew H. Barbara H. Brandan H. Jean H. Mabel Hill Eric H. Jane K. Linda Norma L. Sam L. Mary Kay L. David L. Linda M. Frances M. Lillian M. Hal M. Peter M. Camden M. John M. Jean N. Dell P. Christopher P. Ann R. Abbie R. Gary R. Lynn S. Gabrielle S. Marilyn S. Sarah S. Susana Jean S. Ruth S. Charlie T. Elizabeth T. Eric T. Jan W. Micheal W. Jan W. Kay W. For troubled relationships For James R.missionary in Japan

 NOTE: Please help the office by keeping us informed of the status of people you place on the prayer list.